ziheng119/tp/docs/UserGuide.md

 SWEatless allows for intuitive student-team management using easy-to-remember commands.
 Furthermore, it supports direct access to the Github accounts of both students and teams, allowing you keep track of progress with a single click!

+The quick-start guide is the step-by-step instruction to get SWEatless running on your device.
+It is important to understand the constraints on each field before referring to the feature list.
+FAQs and known issues are documented at the bottom of the user guide.

 * Table of Contents
 {:toc}